chiminey/chiminey/docs/quick_example.rst

 Requirements
 ------------

+#. :ref:`Install and configure <installation_guide>` the Chiminey platform.
 #.
-Installation and configuration of the Chiminey server on a virtual machine,
-   according to the :ref:`Installation Guide <installation_guide>`.
+Register an :ref:`HPC compute resource <hpc_resource>`.
+For this example, the HPC resource could be any unix server where ssh service is enabled,
+   including the Chiminey deployment itself.
 #.
-Registration of a computation platform, which is where the core
-   functionality of a smart connector is executed within the Chiminey UI.
-For this example, the platform could be any unix server, including the Chiminey server itself (see registering :ref:`Cluster/Unix  Computation Platform <hpc_resource>`).
-#.
-Registration of a storage platform, which is the destination of the
-   smart connector output within the Chiminey UI.
-As for the computation platform above, the platform could be any unix server, again including the Chiminey server itself (see registering :ref:`Unix Storage Platform <remote_storage>`).
+Register a storage resource, specifically a :ref:`remote file system <remote_storage>`.
+Similar to the compute resource, the Chiminey deployment can be used a storage resource.

 Creating the Unix Random Number Smart Connector